 When you shop through the links in our posts, you’re helping us continue to bring you more great content—at no extra cost to you!
-We earn a small commission from qualifying purchases with featured retailers, which means we can keep sharing recipes and tips you’ll love.
+As an Amazon Associate, we earn commission from qualifying purchases, which means we can keep sharing recipes and tips you’ll love.
 Thanks so much for your support!

 Traditional South African Milk Tart with condensed milk (Melktert) has a delicate and creamy texture, with a soft and silky filling that contrasts beautifully with the crisp, buttery short crust pastry.